basics/nuxt-booster/docs/content/v2/en/classes/loading-spinner.md

 Path: `nuxt-speedkit/components/SpeedkitImage/classes/LoadingSpinner.js`

-The LoadingSpinner instance describes the visual appearance of the loading state in the SpeedkitImage.
+The LoadingSpinner instance describes the visual appearance of the loading state in the [`SpeedkitImage`](/components/speedkit-image).
 This can be defined globally via the module settings or on the specific components.

 ````js